 “Never again, never again.
 Tell your friends, tell anybody you meet, we shall defend our people with all the means at our disposal.”

-Many of Begin’s critics in Israel would admit to having second thoughts in the weeks and months following the raid.
+Many of Begin’s Israeli critics would admit to having second thoughts in the weeks and months following the raid.

 “Up to this point in time, the fact is that I was not right,” conceded Labor’s Mordechai Gur.

 “It was a triumph, no diplomatic harm was caused and Israeli deterrence was reinforced,” said Abba Eban.

 Moshe Dayan may have put it best: “Not one Arab would shed a tear were Israel to vanish off the face of the map….
 To me, the raid was a positive action.
 Iraq was producing nuclear weapons against Israel, and we were obliged to defend ourselves.”